Tailslide/ha_light_sensor/README.md

     - Blue: No sensors triggered
   - LED only activates in diagnostic mode to conserve power during normal operation
   - Diagnostic mode can only be entered during initial power-up, not during wake from sleep cycles
+- For wake circuit troubleshooting:
+  - Set `WAKE_CIRCUIT_DEBUG` to 1 to enter debug mode
+  - Adjust the trim potentiometer until the LED turns green when the trap is triggered
+  - Once calibrated, set `WAKE_CIRCUIT_DEBUG` back to 0 for normal operation
+  - If the wake circuit is not working, check connections and verify the comparator is receiving power
+  - Make sure the LDR is properly positioned to detect the trap's LED
 - If you encounter build issues with macros in common.h, ensure there are no trailing backslashes at the end of lines

 ## License